 As your next step, establish exactly what activities your deck needs to accommodate.
 Will it mainly serve as an alternative to your dining room or do you wish to prepare complete meals while outside?

 Finally, determine your deck’s layout (the actual size and style of your deck).
 There are a number of factors to weigh– in addition to the ones mentioned above.
 These considerations include: lot size, slope, and site orientation.

 Concerns about ongoing deck maintenance are easily addressed.
 Some homeowners select composite decking materials because they require less maintenance.
 Other homeowners won’t settle for anything less than the rich luster of real wood.
-They choose to seal, stain, or paint their wood decks using higher quality, longer-lasting, products.
+If so, they choose to seal, stain, or paint their wood decks using higher quality, longer-lasting, products.

-If you want to enjoy the outdoors from a deck, simply incorporate a deck into your home’s design from the beginning of the process.
-You can build it along with your new home, or add it later.
+If you want to immediately enjoy the outdoors from a deck, simply incorporate it into your home’s design from the beginning of the process.
+You can build it along with your new home, or, of course, add it later.

 Read more about deck design for your outdoor living spaces here.